kassko/data-mapper/docs/history/README.md

 - **PR 10**: Upgrade to PHP 8.1
 - **PR 11**: Advanced features like hooks and polymorphic resolution
 - **PR 14**: Getter chain resolution, Needs attribute for property dependencies
+- **PR 15**: Documentation and tests for auto-loading behavior and Needs use cases